pikaflufftuft/pikaft-e621-posts-downloader/README.md

 * invalid (`spooky_(disambiguation)`, ...)
 * meta (`hi_res`, `digital_media_(artwork)`, ...)
 * lore (`trans_(lore)`, `male_(lore)`, ...)
-* rating (`explicit`, `questionable`, `safe`) (rating tags are techincally not e621 tags)
+* rating (`explicit`, `questionable`, `safe`) (rating tags are technically not e621 tags)

 ### Notes
 * When downloading, if the file already exists, it is skipped, unless, the file exists but was modified, it will download and the modified file will be renamed.
-Hence, I recommend not setting `delete_original` to `true` if you plan redownloading using the same destination folder.
+Hence, I recommend not setting `delete_original` to `true` if you plan to redownload using the same destination folder.
 * When resizing, when `resized_img_folder` uses a different folder from the source folder, if the file in the destination folder already exists, it is skipped.
 It does not check if the already existing file has the specified `max_short_side`.
 * When running a new batch using the same save directories for tag files, tag count folders, and save_searched_list, tag files, tag count csvs, and save_searched_lists will be overwritten.